Semper Fi (film): Plot

 Eight months later, Cal, Snowball, Jaeger, and Milk are on full active duty in the Mosul province of Iraq.
 Aware of the mounting casualty toll from remote IEDs, the four friends decide to do something.
 They improvise a radio jammer to prevent the detonation of IEDs.
 Later their convoy heads out on patrol of the streets of Mosul and the jammer proves ineffective and one of their humvees is hit with an explosion.
 Jaeger's leg is horrifically injured.
 Cal manages to keep Jaeger alive until medical staff can take over.
 Once Jaeger is evacuated, Cal's unit is ordered to raid nearby buildings and find a specific resident.
 With no interpreter, the unit's approach is disorganised and they are unable to find the man in question.
 The locals respond angrily to the soldiers and when one of them threatens Cal's unit, resulting in Cal shooting the man dead.
 Cal is distraught.

 Meanwhile, in Watertown, NY, Oyster has begun his 25-year sentence at Franklin Correctional Facility.
 He tries to keep a low profile but while he's on cooking duty, the prison guards notice him sneaking apples into pancakes to increase flavour.
 Oyster is invited into the pantry under the pretense that the guards are giving him more ingredients in order to make apple pies.
 While his back is turned, he is set upon by three guards who beat him mercilessly, leaving him badly injured.

 Cal completes his tour of Iraq and returns with Snowball, Jaeger, and Milk to a town welcoming them all as heroes.
 But Cal has changed and is sullen.
 Due to his arrest of Oyster, no family have turned up to meet him.
-Carla eventually agrees to drive him home.
+Clara eventually agrees to drive him home.
 His family feels that Oyster is imprisoned unjustly and Cal is at fault.
 The next day, when Cal goes to visit and reconcile with Oyster, he is saddened to learn that Oyster doesn't want to see him.
 Cal returns later to the prison with Snowball to act as a mediator, but the mediation does not go well.
 The meeting descends into a shouting match that even Snowball can't stop.
 As the two brothers argue, old resentments between the two brothers resurface, including the fact that Cal long ago was made legal guardian of Oyster.
 Eventually, the Prison Guards intervene, pulling the brothers apart, but not before Snowball notices bruising on Oyster's chest.